 With onboard core scanner installations, core examinations can even be performed while the core sampling ship is still at the sampling spot, and an overview scan with centimeter steps can be performed within a few minutes.

 Data on the variation of different elements along the cores, when combined in the right way to so called proxies, provide much information of the origin of the different sediment sections.
 The list of aspects on climate related information that can be retrieved through proxies has grown much in the last few years.

 Here are shown a few data examples from Itrax Core Scanner.
 These data are from analysis of a section of a marine sediment core from the Arctic,and give an idea of the level of accuracy and detail of core data that can be gathered in short time .
-The photos were recorded with Itrax Core Scanner, and the top photo shows the sample as seen by eye.
+The photos were recorded with Itrax Core Scanner.

 Core material with courtesy of Dr. Richard Gyllencreutz, Stockholm University.
 From IODP Expedition LOMROG III 2012, Lomonosov ridge, off Greenland.
 Sampled at 4228 meters depth.